tumelo001/FlickFinder/README.md

 ## How to Use

 1. **Search Movies:**
-   - Use the dynamic search bar to find movies based on titles, genres, or keywords.
+   - Use the dynamic search bar to find movies based on titles.

 2. **Personal Watchlist:**
    - Sign in or register to access and manage your personal watchlist.